 Regulating to address market failures has its own costs and challenges.
-We need to continually review our approach to ensure the cost to implement, administer and enforce regulation is proportionate to, and effectively addresses, the relevant issues.
+We need to continually review our approach to ensure the regulation effectively addresses the relevant issues, and that the cost to implement, administer and enforce the regulation is proportionate to those issues.